- What can I do with a 3D printer?

 - View instructions for making a single-material (all one color) 3D print with PrusaSlicer.

 What colors can I choose from?

 The library has several different colors of filament to choose from, but we do not have all possible filament colors.
 If we don’t have the color you want, you could donate the cost of an entire roll of filament in that color.
 Any filament remaining after your project is complete will belong to the library.
-If you go to this site you can see colors that can be purchased for our 3D printer.

 We currently have:

 How much does it cost to print?

 It costs $0.10 per gram to print with a minimum charge of $0.50.
 We ask that you pay before the project is printed.
 You can pay online or in person.
 The library will not give refunds for failed or unsatisfactory prints.